Cryptocurrency and divorce (England & Wales)

 What is a consent order?

 You can submit a draft consent order to the court if you are able to agree to your financial arrangements.
 This application is comprised of various documents which should be drafted by legally trained specialists, such as amicable.
-Whilst the court is not there to interfere, a judge must ensure that your agreement is fair given multiple factors such as need, children’s welfare, earning ability, financial needs and length of the marriage.
+Whilst the court is not there to interfere, a judge must ensure that your agreement is fair given multiple factors such as:

-As explained above, full financial disclosure is required, in order for the court to determine whether your financial settlement is fair.
+As explained above, full financial disclosure is required so that the court to determine whether your financial settlement is fair.
 There are potentially several issues in terms of cryptocurrency and financial disclosure, as highlighted below:

 Can you split the cryptocurrency in a divorce financial settlement?